I LIKE THIS RECIPE BECAUSE ... cooking 24 hours ahead will draw out the thyme and red wine flavours making it a culinary treat.

 75g pearl barley.

-500g white potatoes sliced into small chunks .
+500g white potatoes peeled and sliced into small chunks .

 Black pepper seasoning.

-1. Pre-heat the oven to 180 degrees C. Dry fry the steak until brown; remove placing on a plate and covering over in foil.
+1. Pre-heat the oven to 180 degrees C. Dry fry the steak in a casserole until brown; remove the beef placing on a plate and cover over in foil.

-2. Drizzle the olive oil in a casserole, add the salt, pepper, garlic granules and thyme.
-Fry for 5 minutes.
+2. Drizzle olive oil into the casserole; season with the salt, pepper, garlic granules and thyme.
+Sauté for 5 minutes.

 3. Add the sliced onion, leeks, celery, carrot and pepper.
-Fry for 5 minutes.
+Cook for 5 minutes.

 5. Return the beef to the casserole; bring to the boil and simmer for 15 minutes.
 Place in the oven for 90 minutes.

 6. After 1 hour, cook the pearl barley in a small saucepan as per the packaging instructions.
 Drain; remove the casserole from the oven; add the pearl barley and place back in the oven.
-Drop the temperature to 150 degrees C. Cook for a further 2 hours.
-Remove, placing overnight in the fridge ensuring the casserole is completely covered.
+Drop the temperature to 140 degrees C. Cook for a further hour.

-7. 50 minutes before you want to serve the Hot Pot, remove the casserole from the fridge, boil the potatoes in a pan of two-thirds of slightly salted water.
+7. Boil the potatoes in a pan of two-thirds of slightly salted water.
 Drain; place on-top of the hot-pot.
-Season with black pepper and reheat in the oven for 20-30 minutes.
+Season with black pepper and cook in the oven for 20-30 minutes.
 Serve boiling hot on warmed plates.